authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

 * Publishing policy other than via the DNS.
-* Specific requirements for indicator display on MUAs.
+* Specific requirements for Indicator display on MUAs.
 * The explicit mechanisms used by Verifying Protocol Clients - this will be deferred to a later document.

 Terminology and Definitions   {#terminology}